kanidm/kanidm/book/src/developers/designs/application_passwords.md

 # User experience

 The administrator configures two applications on their Kanidm instance.
 One is "mail" for a generic SMTP+IMAP service.
 The other is HTTP basic auth to a legacy web server.
-Then the administrator configures which users will be able to use application passwords for each application.
+Applications have a linked group to determine which users will be able to use application passwords for each application.

 The mail services and web services are configured to point to Kanidm's LDAP gateway with a customized search base DN.